 The distribution of the population in private households clearly shows

-Still, in comparison with other household formations, couples with children are the most common form of multi-person household types.
-They are followed by couples without children in the household (25.3%) and lone-parent families (mothers: 6.0%; fathers: 1.0%).
+Still, in comparison with other household formations, couples with children are the most common type of multi-person households.
+They are followed by couples without children in the household (25.3%) and lone-parent families (mothers: 5.7%; fathers: 1.1%).
 However, it is important to consider that in the micro census the term ‘child’ refers to a son or daughter living with at least one parent, without a partner or own children - regardless of age.
 Thus, the total includes mothers and fathers living with their adult children.